In this article:

 Try to identify ways that you can reduce the amount of stress in your life.
 For example, politely say "no" to extra activities or additional responsibilities.
 Self-care is an incredibly powerful tool to lower cortisol levels, so practice daily relaxation techniques such as yoga, meditation, journaling, and stretching.

 A healthy diet is essential if you are working to prevent autoimmune thyroid flare-ups or are currently having a flare-up.
 There is more and more evidence that suggests that a healthy diet is critical for thyroid health.
 The Standard American Diet tends to be poor in nutritional value.
-It can lead to a deficiency in many essential nutrients.
+It can lead to a deficiency of many essential nutrients.
 Nutrients that support optimal thyroid functioning include vitamin D, selenium, iron, iodine, and zinc.
 Deficiency in these nutrients may lead to a thyroid flare-up, and you can monitor your vitamin levels with an essential vitamin blood test.

 Certain foods can aggravate autoimmune conditions, and many of those foods make up the "western diet."